- Books, Literature, and Writing»

-There are a number of idioms that are related to dogs and some are derogatory or negative, but some however can be positive and complimentary.
+This article contains twenty idioms that are related to dogs.
+Like all idioms, some are derogatory or negative in nature, but some however can be positive and complimentary.

 An idiom is a phrase or an expression that cannot be taken literally.

 When you use an idiom in everyday language, then it has a different meaning than the basic meaning or definition of the words as found in a dictionary.